 Train Travel in Romania

-The CFR trains of Romania were our second mode of transportation, the second class, budget mode of transport.
+The CFR trains were our second favourite mode of Romania transportation, the second class, budget mode of transport.
 The carriages are full of character – they’re old -but have many friendly staff members available to help you if necessary.